civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 15.1

-A provincial child support service may, in order to calculate or recalculate the amount of child support, apply to the Minister, in the time and manner prescribed by the regulations, to have the information banks searched **in order to** release the information **prescribed by the regulations to the provincial child support service**.
+A provincial child support service may, in order to calculate or recalculate the amount of child support, apply to the Minister, in the time and manner prescribed by the regulations, to have the information banks searched in order to release the information prescribed by the regulations to the provincial child support service.

 #### Designated Authority

 ### Section 16

-  **(1)** A designated authority may, for a purpose described in subsection (2), apply to the Minister, in the time and manner prescribed by the regulations, to have the information banks searched **in order to** release the information **prescribed by the regulations to the designated authority.**
+  **(1)** A designated authority may, for a purpose described in subsection (2), apply to the Minister, in the time and manner prescribed by the regulations, to have the information banks searched in order to release the information prescribed by the regulations to the designated authority.

   **(2)** An application may be made